fnando/kitabu/README.markdown

 SYNOPSIS:
 ---------

-Create a new book with `bookmaker mybook`.
-Bookmaker has support for book layout and syntax highlight theme.
+Create a new book with `kitabu mybook`.
+Kitabu has support for book layout and syntax highlight theme.
 You can specify other settings:

-	bookmaker mybook --theme=mac_classic
+	kitabu mybook --theme=mac_classic
-	bookmaker mybook --layout=boom
+	kitabu mybook --layout=boom

-You can check available layouts and themes with `bookmaker --help`
+You can check available layouts and themes with `kitabu --help`

-The `bookmaker` command creates a directory "mybook" with the following structure:
+The `kitabu` command creates a directory "mybook" with the following structure:

 - book